BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Launch an Instance
 -------------------
-Use the following awscli command to launch an Instance and attach to the **'public'** Subnet.
+Use the following awscli command to launch an Instance using the selected AMI and attach to the **'public'** Subnet.

 ``Reminder: The only thing that makes it a 'public' Subnet is the fact that it is associated with a Route Table that has a Route to the Internet Gateway.``

 We have used the **'--client-token'** to option ensure this operation is Idempotent.

 - `More information on Idempotency <https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html>`_

 .. code-block::

     aws ec2 run-instances --image-id $EX003_IMAGE_ID --instance-type t2.micro --key-name acpkey1 --subnet-id $EX003_SUBNET_PUB --security-group-ids $EX003_SG --client-token awscertprep-ex-003-001

+The parameters of this command indicate:
+   * Which AMI to use:  image-id $EX003_IMAGE_ID
+   * How many vCPU, RAM and base storage: instance-type t2.micro
+   * Access key: key-name acpkey1
+   * Layer 3 network to attach to: subnet-id $EX003_SUBNET_PUB
+   * Security policy to apply: security-group-ids $EX003_SG
+   * Token for idempotency: client-token awscertprep-ex-003-001

 Output: